LoqmanSamani/mapk-pathway/article/mapk_pathway.md

-## Unraveling the Complexity of MAPK Signaling Pathways
+## Unraveling the Complexity of MAPK Signaling Pathway

 ### Abstract
 In the dynamic landscape of systems biology, a pivotal and challenging task is the precise